-Of the four incorporated cities in Kitsap County, the largest city is Bremerton with a 2008 population of 36,620 (+7.5% from the 2007 estimate).
-The 2008 population for Port Orchard is 8,440 (+6.3% from 2007); Poulsbo 8,895 (+12.7% from 2007); and Bainbridge Island 23,290(+6.6% from 2007).
-Population is expected to remain fairly constant through the current economic climate.
+Of the four incorporated cities in Kitsap County, the largest city is Bremerton with a 2011 population of 38,790 (+10% from the 2009 estimate).
+The 2011 population for Port Orchard is 19,038 (+137% from 2009, due to annexations); Poulsbo 9,200 (+11% from 2009) and Bainbridge Island 23,025(+5% from 2009).
+Population is expected to remain fairly constant through the current economic climate although annexations by Port Orchard and Poulsbo will also affect population counts going forward.
+The possible incorporation of Silverdale would also affect population counts.

 Employment.
-Total employment decreased to 114,920 in 2009 (-6,680 from 2007) while unemployment was at 8.3%.
-All employment categories experienced decreases in 2009.
+Total employment decreased to 121,390 in 2011 (1,020 from 2010) while unemployment was at 7.6%.
+All employment categories experienced decreases in 2011.
 Kitsap County's strongest economic asset is the availability of a well-trained, highly motivated workforce.
-The unemployment rate continued to rise in 2010, up to 8.8% for March of 2010.
+The unemployment rate decreased by 1.2% from 2010.
 The strong work ethic of a labor pool associated with military employment continues to attract attention from national employers.
 With the addition of well-qualified students from Olympic College and private training institutes, the County remains a desirable location for prospective employers.